quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 # Connectivity events {#conn-ev}

 ## server_listening {#connectivity-serverlistening}
-Importance: Extra

 Emitted when the server starts accepting connections.
+It has Extra importance level; see {{Section 9.2 of QLOG-MAIN}}.

 Definition: